letsencrypt/boulder/docs/acme-divergences.md

 1. The account key that initially created the certificate being revoked
 2. The public key in the certificate being revoked

+Boulder does not allow for revocation of a certificate by an account key that is authorized for all DNS names in a certificate when that account did not create the certificate.

 ## [Section 7.3.](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.3)

 Boulder implements `tls-sni-01` from [draft-ietf-acme-01 Section 7.3](https://tools.ietf.org/html/draft-ietf-acme-acme-01#section-7.3) instead of the `tls-sni-02` validation method.